 The primitive skills program provides an opportunity for students to spend a number of days working with their hands using primitive materials such as leather, wood, and twine.
 They can use these materials to create anything from beads and a necklace, to a small stool, pair of sandals, or even a chess set or piece of art.

 Students learn primitive wilderness skills such as busting a coal and beginning a fire with a wooden bow drill, to carving a spoon.
 This is a great creative outlet for students where they can really tap into all that nature has to offer and can appreciate the simplicity of creating something entirely out of the gifts of nature.

 Our Adventure Model

-An adventure model offers more opportunity for assessment, skill building and knowledge acquisition.
+An adventure therapy model offers more opportunity for assessment, skill-building and knowledge acquisition.
 The increased opportunities to learn transferable skills, combined with experiencing success, are necessary steps for healthy identity development, improved self-confidence, and enduring change.

 Students look forward to new experiences each week and have the opportunity to challenge themselves as the multiple adventure itineraries offer something different.
 At Aspiro, each of these therapeutic adventure components occur within a context of supportive relationships with field staff, peers, and therapists.

 A student participates in various adventure itineraries such as rock climbing, mountain biking, skiing, hiking or backpacking.
 As they are exposed to these novel environments and activities they begin to overcome challenges and experience success.
 This leads to healthy identity development, grit, and resiliency.